cryptomessaging/persona-service/README.md

 To create a new persona nicknamed Satoshi using the edsig command line tool:
 <pre>
-$ edsig persona add "Satoshi"
+$ edsig persona create "Satoshi"
 </pre>

 The above command echoes the new persona as JSON to the screen, and also writes that file to the ~/.cryptomessaging directory in a new directory with the same name as the newly created persona id, and in that new directory a file named persona.json